 Welcome back to our saga on the eight most common personality types found via the Hogan suite of assessments.
 We have already taken an in-depth look at Rebels, Marketers, Proletarians, Congenials, and Overachievers.
 This week, we continue our dive into these personality types by closely examining the personality profile of Networkers.

-Networkers make up approximately 13% of the working population.
+The personality profile of Networkers makes up approximately 13% of the working population.
 Their Hogan profile is highlighted by slightly above average scores on Recognition, Power, Affiliation, and Aesthetics on the MVPI, but below average scores on Security; very high scores on Sociability and very low scores on Prudence on the HPI; and high scores on the Bold, Mischievous, Colorful, and Imaginative on HDS with low scores on Diligent and Dutiful.
 See Figure 1 below for the full profile.

 Figure 1: Hogan personality profile of Networkers